fabianmagrini/react-typescript-samples/README.md

 - Production-ready implementation with comprehensive test coverage (49/49 tests passing)
 - Web Components bridge for complete React version isolation at the DOM boundary

+### Next.js Server-Side Rendering
+Located in the `nextjs-ssr` directory, this sample demonstrates:
+- Next.js 15 with App Router and server-side rendering
+- TypeScript integration with strict type checking
+- Tailwind CSS for utility-first styling and responsive design
+- Reusable UI component system (Button, Card, Navigation)
+- API routes with full CRUD operations for products, posts, and contact forms
+- Optimizations with security headers and performance tuning

 ## Getting Started

 Each sample is a self-contained React application.
 To run any sample: